scaleoutsean/sfc/docs/dashboards.md

 There are 2-3 other metrics such as session instance and service ID (could be MD service on SolidFire).
 Generally these aren't that actionable but may be used to visualize client connectivity across cluster nodes.

+If there are no iSCSI connections, the table aka "measurement" will not be created until iSCSI connections appear and get recorded in the next medium-frequency run.

 ### Sync jobs (`sync_jobs`)